Tutorials AAMAS 2022 – May 9-10

 Jim Torresen is a professor at University of Oslo where he leads the Robotics and Intelligent Systems research group.
 He received his M.Sc. and Dr.ing.
 (Ph.D) degrees in computer architecture and design from the Norwegian University of Science and Technology, Univ. of Trondheim in 1991 and 1996, respectively.
 He has been employed as a senior hardware designer at NERA Telecom-munications (1996-1998) and at Navia Aviation (1998-1999).
 Since 1999, he has been a professor at the Department of Informatics at the Univ. of Oslo (associate professor 1999-2005).
 Jim Torresen has been a visiting researcher at Kyoto University, Japan for one year (1993-1994), four months at Electrotechnical laboratory (now AIST), Tsukuba, Japan (1997 and 2000) and a visiting professor at Cornell University, USA for one year (2010-2011).

-This work is partially supported by The Research Council of Norway as a part of Multimodal Elderly Care systems (MECS) project, under grant agreement 247697, the INTROducing Mental health through Adaptive Technology (INTROMAT) project under grant agreement 259293 and Vulnerability in the Robot Society (VIROS) under grant agreement 288285, Predictive and Intuitive Robot Companion (PIRC) under Grant Agreement No. 312333 and through its Centres of Excellence scheme, RITMO with Project No. 262762.
+This work is partially supported by The Research Council of Norway as a part of the INTROducing Mental health through Adaptive Technology (INTROMAT) project under grant agreement 259293, Collaboration on Intelligent Machines (COINMAC) project, under grant agreement 309869, Vulnerability in the Robot Society (VIROS) under grant agreement 288285, Predictive and Intuitive Robot Companion (PIRC) under grant agreement 312333 and through its Centres of Excellence scheme, RITMO with project No. 262762.

 Ryo Saegusa, Hirokazu Ito, Duc Minh Duong, “Human-Care Rounds Robot with Contactless Breathing Measurement", in proc. of 2019 International Conference on Robotics and Automation (ICRA), Montreal, Canada, May 20-24, 2019 https://doi.org/10.1109/ICRA.2019.8794037